Sage-grouse (Photo by Gordon Court)

 The Bell-Sage-Grouse Legacy Project

-With this gift, NCC has invested in a new conservation site surrounded by native grassland in prime greater sage-grouse habitat.
-This property will be named the Bell-Sage-Grouse Legacy Project.
+With this gift, NCC invested in a new conservation site surrounded by native grassland in prime greater sage-grouse habitat.
+This property was named the Bell-Sage-Grouse Legacy Project.

 Barbara’s legacy will be carefully managed to support NCC’s role in habitat restoration and the ongoing stewardship of this site and of other vital prairie grassland conservation sites.

 The Bell-Sage-Grouse Legacy Project started as an agricultural field that had not been planted for approximately five years.
-In the coming years, NCC will undertake the restoration of this 65-hectare (160-acre) parcel of land.
+NCC is actively working to restore this 65-hectare parcel of land.
 This restoration work is a collaborative effort supported by the Alberta Conservation Association and Alberta Environment and Parks.
 Grassland restoration is difficult and takes time and we expect many years of work ahead.

 NCC looks forward to this site becoming an intact parcel of native prairie that provides continuous habitat for greater sage-grouse and other native grassland species.